 If the grievance is not resolved at Step 4, the Union may file a request for arbitration.
-The demand to arbitrate the dispute must be filed with the appropriate organization within fifteen (15) days of the mediation session or PARM.
+The demand to arbitrate the dispute must be filed with within fifteen (15) days of the mediation session or PARM with either the(1) the American Arbitration Association (AAA) appropriate organization within fifteen (15) days of the mediation session or PARM, or (2) the Public Employment Relations Commission (PERC).
+In addition, a demand to arbitrate must be filed with the OFM State Human Resources Labor Relations Section (LRS) at the email address labor.relations@ofm.wa.gov and the Agency's Human Resource Office and/or Agency Labor Relations Office.